za-inab/za-inab/README.md

 **6 years of turning problems into code, 2 years getting paid for it.**

-I build modern web applications using React, Node.js, and TypeScript, with a focus on security, performance, and maintainable code architecture.
+I build modern web applications using React, Node.js, with JavaScript and TypeScript, with a focus on security, performance, and maintainable code architecture.

 **Current Technical Focus:**
 - 🔭 Full-stack development with React, TypeScript, Node.js, and MongoDB